SamyPesse/How-to-Make-a-Computer-Operating-System/Chapter-1/README.md

 ### Our Operating System

 The goal is to build a very simple UNIX-based operating system in C++, but the goal is not to just build a "proof-of-concept".
-The OS should be able to boot, start an userland shell and be extensible.
+The OS should be able to boot, start a userland shell and be extensible.

-The OS will be built for x86 32bits architecture and IBM compatible PCs.
+The OS will be built for x86 architecture, running on 32 bits, and compatible on IBM PCs.

 **Specifications:**

 * Code in C++
-* x86-32 architecture
+* x86, 32 bit architecture
 * Boot with Grub
 * Kind of modular system for drivers
 * Kind of UNIX style